coins/research/notes/RSA-groups-of-unknown-order.md

 # RSA Groups of Unknown Order

-Groups of unknown order have interesting applications such constant-size accumulators with inclusion proof aggregation.
+Groups of unknown order have interesting applications such as constant-size accumulators with inclusion proof aggregation.
 Usually, RSA accumulators require a trusted setup.
 The following is an idea that might be able to remove the need for a trusted setup.

 ## Idea
 We start with the `k`-th *primorial*, which is simply the product of the first `k` primes: